valet-sh/docs/docs/how-to-articles/how-to-use-the-development-branch-of-valet-sh.md

 ```

-updates can be carried out using the standard upgrade command
+Updates can be executed with the standard upgrade command
 ```bash
 valet.sh self-upgrade
 ```